DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 Leibniz, G. W. (2007). *Theodicy: Essays on the goodness of God, the freedom of man and the origin of evil* (A. Farrer, Ed.; E. M. Huggard, Trans.).
 BiblioBazaar.
 (Original work published 1710)

+Maxwell, J. C. (2011). *The scientific papers of James Clerk Maxwell* (W. D. Niven, Ed.).
+Cambridge University Press.

-Newton, I. (1934).
-Mathematical principles of natural philosophy and his system of the world (A. Motte, Trans.).
+Newton, I. (1934). *Mathematical principles of natural philosophy and his system of the world* (A. Motte, Trans.).
 University of California Press.
 (Original work published 1686)

 <!-- Homer.
 (2018).
 The odyssey (E. Wilson, Trans.).
 W. W. Norton & Company.
 (Original work published ca. 725–675 B.C.E.) -->